blakejohnson/qiskit-ibm-runtime/README.md

 # This repo is now used to store runtime programs

-The `runtime/` directory contains the source code and metadata files for all the Qiskit Runtime programs available today.
-They should match the files in https://github.com/Qiskit-Partners/qiskit-runtime, with the exceptions of
+The `runtime` directory contains the source code and metadata files for all **public** Qiskit Runtime programs.

-- `vqe`: Waiting for Qiskit Terra 0.18.0 release
-- `circuit-runner`: Uses internal M3 measurement error mitigation
+## Creating a Qiskit Runtime program

+Refer to the tutorials in https://github.com/Qiskit-Partners/qiskit-runtime/tree/main/tutorials on how to create and upload your own Qiskit Runtime programs.
+The `sample_vqe_program` directory contains an in-depth walk through on creating a more realistic program.

+All non-open users can upload runtime programs now, and new runtime programs are by default private.
+A private program can only be seen and used by its owner.
+Therefore you can upload and test your program before opening a PR here.

+## Publishing a Qiskit Runtime program

+Once you are happy with your program and want to make it public for all to see/use, simply open a PR in this repo.
+But note that

+- The source script and metadata file of your program must be named `<program_name>.py` and `<program_name>.json`, respectively, where `<program_name>` is the name of your program (but with underscore).
+ They must also be in the `runtime` directory.
+Make sure the `name` field in the metadata matches your program name.

+    - Python module names cannot have hyphens, and runtime program IDs cannot have underscores.
+Therefore, we have been using `program_name.py` to name the source file and `program-name` as the program name.

+- Remember to add test cases for your program.
+Qiskit Runtime always updates to the latest Qiskit, and the nightly CI run for this repo will hopefully catch any incompatibilities early.

+- Once the PR is merged, the program is uploaded and made public on both staging and production IQX.
+It is, however, _not_ published on IBM Cloud Runtime by default.
+If you want your program to also be on IBM Cloud Runtime, update the `program_config.yaml` file to include it under `cloud_runtime_programs`.

+The same process can be used to update an existing public program.

-### Using Qiskit Runtime
+## Quickstart on using Qiskit Runtime

-**Note:**

-1. You need the `near-time-systems` role in order to upload a new program.
-1. When updating a program, it is important to specify a `max_execution_time`, which is the maximum amount of time, in seconds, the program is allowed to run.
-If the execution time exceeds this number, a second runtime program will be started.

 ```python
 from qiskit import IBMQ